wikii122/ansible_preamble/README.md

 Role Variables
 --------------

-- preamble_user - fallback user, by default root, used to setup host when main user was not yet created.
+- preamble_user - fallback user, by default root, used to setup host when main user was not yet created
 - preamble_ssh_key - ssh key to use for service user
+- preamble_generate_ssh_key - generate new ssh key for service user on control node

 Dependencies
 ------------